Meg White: Legacy

-White's bass drum at the Rock and Roll Hall of Fame; part of her Icky Thump outfit can be seen on the right.

-White is a key figure in the garage rock revival of the 2000s.
+White was a key figure in the 2000s indie and garage rock revivals.
 She is one of the most discussed drummers in rock music, and her style continues to be evaluated after her retirement.
-The School of Rock company studied female drummers of several decades and, while acknowledging White's contemporary criticism, praised her abilities and called her "iconic".
-Brandon Toews of Drumeo wrote that her drum beats were "full of choices most drummers wouldn't make, and that's why she's such a unique player."
-The New York Times's Lindsay Zoladz titled her style "quintessentially rock 'n' roll" and said that "She excels at withholding, creating negative space and subverting expectation."
-On the enduring discussion of White's drumming, Chris Willman of Variety magazine observed that, in the aftermath of her departure from the music industry, White "seems to have been absorbed into rock orthodoxy as a great drummer by near-acclamation" and is more recognized compared to her active years.
-MusicRadar's Stuart Williams declared "Nothing starts an argument faster than questioning Meg White's drumming abilities."
+Chris Willman of Variety magazine observed that, in the aftermath of her departure from the music industry, White "seems to have been absorbed into rock orthodoxy as a great drummer by near-acclamation" and is more recognized compared to her active years.
+MusicRadars Stuart Williams declared "Nothing starts an argument faster than questioning Meg White's drumming abilities."
+The New York Timess Lindsay Zoladz titled her style "quintessentially rock 'n' roll" and said that "She excels at withholding, creating negative space and subverting expectation."
+The School of Rock company studied female drummers of several decades and, while acknowledging White's contemporary criticism, praised her abilities and called her "iconic."
+Denis Loncaric of Drum! magazine says that every drummer should know White.

-White's public presence and strict maintenance of her privacy has also been the subject of significant commentary; as of 2025, she has not made any public appearances since 2009.
-Zoladz championed her as a "feminist hero" and an "icon for introverts".
-Ben Sisario, also of The New York Times, said she "has become one the great recluses of 21st-century pop".
+White's reclusive nature and strict maintenance of her privacy has also been the subject of significant commentary; as of 2026, she has not made any public appearances since 2009.
+Talia Schlanger of NPR dubbed her the "21st century's loudest introvert."
+Zoladz championed her as a "feminist hero" and an "icon for introverts."
+Ben Sisario, also of The New York Times, said she "has become one the great recluses of 21st-century pop."
 Andy Greene of Rolling Stone observed White "was a reluctant star even in the early days of the White Stripes."
 He also believes that White likely has no interest in returning to the public eye, even for a potential White Stripes reunion, and emphasized that "Meg White doesn't owe us anything."
 For the same publication, Angie Mortoccio believed "Meg's decision not to weigh in on ridiculous arguments about her talent only make her more awesome, especially in the age of social media, when younger artists regularly reply to criticism in sometimes ill-advised ways."
 Her life and career have been further analyzed by multiple publications.